 Flowers: The tree is monoecious, that is, male and female flowers are separate.
 Male flowers are small, round yellow cone shapes near the ends of branches.
 These male cones have globular pollen packets and are mounted on a short green stalk.
 The female flowers are small light-green ovoid shapes at the branch tips, forming, after pollination, an ovoid light brown cone, about 3/4 inch long that hang from the branches.
 These are soft and flexible and have rounded scales with rounded smooth margins and mature in the fall.

-Fruit: Seed cones are wind pollinated and mature in August and September.
+Fruit: Female cones are wind pollinated and mature in August and September.
 Starting in October seed is dispersed by wind.
 Seeds are paired with elongated wings.
 Cone scales are not widely spread at dispersion and close during wet weather.
 Seed production begins around 15 to 20 years of age.
 Unlike White Spruce, seed cones occur every year.

 Habitat: Eastern Hemlock grows in cool moist acidic soil with partial shade.
 The species is very shade tolerant and actually requires shade for establishment.
 It is a dominant species but slow growing and long-lived with a shallow widespread root system that is susceptible to overthrow by wind.
 Trees as old as 800 years have been located.
-The species will regenerat by seed but only in areas not subject to deer browsing.
+The species will regenerate by seed but only in areas not subject to deer browsing.
 The main pest is the Asian Hemlock woolly adelgid, which can cause tree death after an infestation.

 Names: The tongue twisting genus name of the tree, Tsuga, is actually from the Japanese name.
 The species canadensis, means 'of Canada' where the tree was first typed.
 The author name for the plant classification (following the (L.) for Linnaeus) ‘Carrière’ is for Élie-Able Carrière (1818-1896), French botanist, authority on conifers, who published Traité Général des Conifères in 1855.
 Two centuries ago the tree was sometimes called Hemlock Spruce and variously identified as Abies canadensis or Pinus canadensis.